cockroachdb/docs/v2.0/orchestrate-cockroachdb-with-kubernetes-multi-cluster.md

     As the script creates various resources and creates and initializes the CockroachDB cluster, you'll see a lot of output, eventually ending with `job "cluster-init-secure" created`.

-7. Confirm that the CockroachDB pods in each cluster are considered `Ready`:
+7. Confirm that the CockroachDB pods in each cluster say `1/1` in the `READY` column, indicating that they've successfully joined the cluster:

     {% include copy-clipboard.html %}
     ~~~ shell